What is the Imagely Fund?

 Applications are judged by our panel of distinguished reviewers.
 The winner becomes an Imagely Fellow for the calendar year from the announcement of his/her award until the announcement of the following year's award.

 2016 Imagely Fund Winner: Dmitri Beliakov

-It is with great respect, that Imagely is to name humanitarian photojournalist, Dmitri Beliakov, as the 2016 Imagely Fund Fellow for his photographs of more than two years bringing a human face to the ongoing war in the Donbass region.
+It is with great respect, that Imagely names humanitarian photojournalist, Dmitri Beliakov, as the 2016 Imagely Fund Fellow for his ongoing work, spanning more than two years, to bring a human face to the war in the Donbass region.